-When the backlight hits the frame, the picture practically does not lose contrast.
-A very good indicator.
+When the backlight hits the frame, the picture practically does not lose contrast - a perfect indicator.

-At its widest aperture, ZEISS Milvus 2/100M shows incredibly beautiful bokeh – in the center of the frame, the discs have a perfect circle shape, and closer to the periphery, shape distortion is minimal.
+At its widest aperture, ZEISS Milvus 2/100M shows superb bokeh - in the center of the frame, the discs have a perfect circle shape, and closer to the periphery, shape distortion is minimal.
 The filling is uniform, and the edges of the discs have practically no rim.
-When the aperture is closed, the discs acquire the shape of a nine-sided shape and completely retain this shape throughout the entire field of the frame.
+When the aperture is closed, the discs acquire the shape of a nine-sided shape and ultimately retain this shape throughout the entire field of the frame.

 Alas, there are no perfect lenses.
 If almost all the previous tests were passed perfectly, then here we will be disappointed.
 When you change the distance from minimum to infinity, the scale is reduced by as much as 44 percent.